Klem-Research-Group/Klem-Research-Group.github.io/content/people/index.md

     content:
       title: Meet the Team
       text: |
-        Click on photo to learn more about each person.
+        To learn more about each person, click their name or photo.
       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups: